 Click on your language to read this article in your language: German – Deutsch, Slovenian – slovenščina, Polish – polski, Czech – čeština, Slovak – slovenčina, Hungarian – magyar, Serbian – srpski, Italian – italiano, French – français, Spanish – español, Portuguese – português, Dutch – Nederlands, Danish – dansk, Norwegian – norsk, Swedish – svenska, Finnish – suomi, Russian – русский, Ukrainian – українська мова, Romanian – românește, Bulgarian – български, Albanian – shqip, Korean – 한국어, Chinese – 汉语, and Croatian – hrvatski.

-There are 18 new recorded COVID-19 cases in Croatia in the last 24 hours.
-847 cases remain active.
-404 people are still hospitalized, with 26 patients on a ventilator.
-338 people recovered in the last 24 hours, while 2,082 were tested.
+There are 1,835 new recorded COVID-19 cases in Croatia in the last 24 hours.
+7,037 cases remain active.
+603 people are still hospitalized, with 64 patients on a ventilator.
+11,550 people were tested in the last 24 hours.

-As of June 2nd, 2021, the borders are almost completely open.
+As of July 2nd, 2021, the Croatian borders are again only partially open.

-The basic rules regarding entry in Croatia as of December 1st, 2020 are (updated regularly, last update June 2nd, 2021):
+The basic rules regarding entry in Croatia as of July 2nd, 2021:

 - a negative PCR test (not older than 72 hours) or a fast BAT antigen test (not older than 48 hours and from this EU-recognized list);